66daysofdata/Resources/blogs/README.md

-# A comprehensive list for Data Science, Machine Learning, and Deep Learning blogspots.
+# A comprehensive list for blogspots

+Includes blogpost for :

+- Data Science
+- Machine Learning
+- Deep Learning